-The Army claimed ReARMM was designed to facilitate consistent, manageable OPTEMPO, increase predictability for training and force employment, and prioritize modernization efforts.
-Originally under ReARMM, the Army intended to create predictable six-month cycles to field new equipment to units as opposed to the current practice of delivering equipment to units during their training cycle.
-Also as part of ReARMM, the Army intended to have at least three units of the same size, type, and modernization level aligned against known Joint Staff requirements for forces.
-It was also to provide rotational forces, with no overlap between rotating units, for Combatant Commands.
-Army units aligned under a Combatant Command were to have had the same assigned modernization level to ensure commonality of equipment and weapon systems.
-The Army also noted ReARMM would not create additional forward stationing of units or immediate changes to existing regional alignment of Army forces.
+The Army claims ReARMM is designed to facilitate consistent, manageable OPTEMPO, increase predictability for training and force employment, and prioritize modernization efforts.
+Under ReARMM, the Army intends to create predictable six-month cycles to field new equipment to units as opposed to the current practice of delivering equipment to units during their training cycle.
+Also as part of ReARMM, the Army intends to have at least three units of the same size, type, and modernization level aligned against known Joint Staff requirements for forces.
+It is to also provide rotational forces, with no overlap between rotating units, for Combatant Commands.
+Army units aligned under a Combatant Command are to have the same assigned modernization level to ensure commonality of equipment and weapon systems.
+The Army also notes ReARMM does not create additional forward stationing of units or immediate changes to existing regional alignment of Army forces.